veritas-crest-3

 CRIMSON SOCIETY REUNIONS ARE HELD EVERY YEAR

-PLEASE VISIT https://alumni.harvard.edu/reunions/haa-crimson-society
+EACH YEAR VISIT https://alumni.harvard.edu/reunions/haa-crimson-society

 FOR DETAILED SCHEDULE & REGISTRATION (AND, IN APRIL/MAY, TO SEE WHO ELSE IS ATTENDING).